Colin Moulding: Career

 In 1986, David Gilmour approached Moulding over becoming Pink Floyd's new bass player following Roger Waters' departure.
-He turned it down as XTC were in the midst of recording Skylarking.
+He turned it down, as XTC were in the midst of recording Skylarking (1986).

-He later played bass and co-produced one track on the 1994 Sam Phillips album Martinis and Bikinis, and in 2005, he contributed to Billy Sherwood's Pink Floyd tribute album Return to the Dark Side of the Moon, playing bass and singing lead vocal on "Brain Damage".
+He later played bass and co-produced one track on the 1994 Sam Phillips album Martinis and Bikinis.
+In 1995, Moulding contributed bass to several tracks of French band L'Affaire Louis' Trio's album L'Homme aux mille vies.
+In 2005, he contributed to Billy Sherwood's Pink Floyd tribute album Return to the Dark Side of the Moon, performing "Brain Damage" with Robby Krieger and Geoff Downes.